drbean/edit/tsailin/2019APBR_english_proofing.md

 Conclusion and managerial implication
 =====================================

-By the rise of globalization, vertical specialization encouraged the business model innovation in manufacturing sectors by contract manufacturing in the existing market, and it provides the new business opportunity to participate in the value chains for the latecomers in the emerging economies, such as South Korea, Taiwan, and China.
-Through the positioning of the business model, latecomers take parts of production works as core business activities to create the values by the engagement of innovation practices.
-In this study, it illustrates and demonstrates the new business model of OEM, ODM, and OBM in contract manufacturing for the latecomers.
+With the rise of globalization, vertical specialization has encouraged business model innovation in the manufacturing sector by contract manufacturing in existing markets, providing latecomers in emerging economies, such as South Korea, Taiwan, and China the opportunity to participate in global value chains.
+Through the positioning of their business models, latecomers take part in production work as core business activities, creating value by the engagement of innovation practices.
+This study illustrates and demonstrates this process and the role of the new business models of OEM, ODM, and OBM in contract manufacturing by latecomers.

 In Taiwanese manufacturing sectors, by the growth of contract manufacturing in emerging Asia, the regular competition leads to a